-Welcome to Nomad, a global collective and lifestyle brand.
-An homage to the primitive, natural and communal, NOMAD is a curation of soulful pieces from fine artists, makers and collectors around the world.
+An homage to the primitive, natural, and communal, Nomad Collective is a curation of soulful pieces from fine artists, makers, and collectors around the world.

 Nomad Collective follows a slow living, intimate business model that honors relationship, equity, and well being above all else.
 The Collective is a season-less approach that evolves with time and as the discovery of new artists and goods demands.

 THE NOMAD STORY